harrisoncramer/gitlab.nvim/README.md

     delete_comment = "dd", -- Delete comment
     reply = "r", -- Reply to comment toggle_node = "t", -- Opens or closes the discussion
+    collapse_all = "CA", -- Closes all discussions
+    collapse_resolved = "CC", -- Closes all resolved discussions
-    toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left" open_in_browser = "b" -- Jump to the URL of the current note/discussion
+    collapse_others = "CO", -- Closes all discussions except for the current one (opens the current one if it was closed) expand_all = "EA", -- Opens all discussions expand_unresolved = "EE", -- Opens all unresolved discussions (closes resolved if they were open) toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left" open_in_browser = "b" -- Jump to the URL of the current note/discussion